Daikkyu/tutorial-progress/README.md

 Feel free to see, I guess.

- - [x] Day 1 of 30DaysOdfJavaScript
+ - [x] Day 1 of 30DaysOfJavaScript
+ - [ ] Day 2 of 30DaysOfJavaScript